MohitIndier/product-analytics-portfolio/upi-funnel-analysis/README.md

 loads the table `upi_funnel.upi_transactions`.

 ### 3. Run the analysis
-Full SQL queries, findings, and recommendations are published here:
+Full SQL queries, findings, and recommendations are published on Medium.
+Link Above.
-[Medium article link]